nnamua/excel-cell-checker/README.md

   * `--hide-skipped` Hides skipped columns
   * `--hide-ok` Hides columns with no violations

+Additionally, the tool can generate a copy of the original `.xlsx` file, where violating cells are marked and a comment containing the reason of the violation is added.
+Since original comments will be overwritten, it is not allowed to set this file to the original file.
+Use this feature with the `-o` / `--highlighted` option.

 ## Examples

 Example source files can be found in the `examples` directory.